UKHomeOfficeForms/hof-behaviour-loop/README.md

 # hof-behaviour-loop

-HOF behaviour supporting adding 0..n sections of a given type.
-E.G. when declaring information about children/dependants.
+HOF behaviour allowing forms to collect multiple, unbounded, data items.
+E.G. When we need to collect information about the dependants a person has, or other names someone has been known by.

 ## Installation